wohaco/despace/venus_express.md

 The gravity of Venus, almost the same as Earth’s, is about eight times higher than that of Mars.
 This, plus the fact that the gravitational pull of the Sun is stronger at Venus, means that Venus Express needed more energy to brake and be captured into orbit around Venus.

-This energy was provided by part of the 570 kg of propellant on board.
+This energy was provided by part of the 570 ㎏ of propellant on board.
 Major spacecraft manoeuvres, like the injection into orbit around Venus, were performed by firing the main engine located at the bottom floor of the spacecraft, while minor manoeuvres were made using four pairs of thrusters located at the four bottom corners of the spacecraft.

 The thrusters were used for small trajectory corrections, spacecraft attitude changes, and to corrected the altitude of the Venus Express orbit’s pericentre about every 50 days.
-In fact, due to the gravitational pull of the Sun while the spacecraft was farther away from the planet, the pericentre naturally drifted upwards at a rate of about 1.5 km/day.
+In fact, due to the gravitational pull of the Sun while the spacecraft was farther away from the planet, the pericentre naturally drifted upwards at a rate of about 1.5 ㎞/day.

 **Communications**